Skip to main content

 Degree Requirements

-- Option to waive credit hours: Students who are fulltime classroom teachers may be permitted to waive 3 credit hours of internship (EDU-792 Special Education: Learning Disabilities Student Teaching Seminar in Professional Practice (1-9)) without replacement.
-The waiving of credit hours and the specific number of credit hours to be waived are determined and approved by the program director upon admission to the program
+• Option to waive credit hours: Students teaching full-time in classroom settings may be permitted to waive three credit hours of internship (EDU-792 Special Education: Learning Disabilities Student Teaching Seminar in Professional Practice (1–9)) without replacement.
+The waiving of credit hours and the specific number of waived credit hours are determined and approved by the program director upon admission to the program.

-- Completion of Praxis Core or equivalency exam set by the District of Columbia, preferably by end of first semester in program; consult program office for exam information
+• Completion of Praxis Core or equivalency exam set by the District of Columbia, preferably by the end of the first semester in the program; consult program office for exam information

-- Completion of Praxis Content Knowledge Exam prior to graduation
+• Completion of Praxis Content Knowledge Exam before graduation

-Option to waive credit hours: Students who are fulltime classroom teachers may be permitted to waive 3 credit hours of EDU-690 Independent Study Project in Education (1-6) without replacement.
-The waiving of credit hours and the specific number of credit hours to be waived are determined and approved by the program director upon admission to the program
+Option to waive credit hours: Students teaching full time in classroom settings may be permitted to waive three credit hours of EDU-690 Independent Study Project in Education (1–6) without replacement.
+The waiving of credit hours and the specific number of waived credit hours are determined and approved by the program director upon admission to the program.

 Sample Programs of Study